adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 The fully-finetuned model is trained for 3 epochs with a learning rate of 4e-5.
 The adapters are trained with early stopping for a maximum of 15 epochs with a learning rate of 1e-4.

 The results of the adapters are comparable to those of the fully finetuned model.
-On some tasks like the SST-2 tasks, the adapters achieve a higher score than the fully finetuned model for GPT-2 and BART.
+On some tasks such as SST-2, the adapters achieve a higher score than the fully finetuned model for GPT-2 and BART.
 This matches the results of other models with adapters.
-In general, adapters can be used instead of fully finetuning the model without decreasing results.
+In general, we can use adapters instead of fully finetuning the model without decreasing results.

-Now we take a look at the scores the adapters can achieve on sequence to sequence tasks.
+Now we take a look at the scores for sequence-to-sequence tasks.
 We train the GPT-2 model on the task proposed in [Chen et al., 2020](https://arxiv.org/abs/2004.10404).
-The task requires the model to learn to generate sentences that can be logically entailed to given data.
+This task requires the model to learn to generate sentences that can be logically entailed to given data.
 As an example, the model could be given a table containing the release dates for an album and then the model is given templates it is supposed to fill the blanks in.

 > Template: [ENT] was released in 6 [ENT] in [ENT].
 >
 > Gold sentence: Black Ice was released in 6 Countries in 2008.

 The model can not just enter a number from the table but it needs to count all countries the album was released in 2008.
 We trained the GPT-2 model with small-sized GPT-2 vocabulary using maximum likelihood estimation.
-The results are recorded in the following table:
+The results are given in the following table:
 <table>
 <tr>
 <th></th><th> BLEU-1 </th><th> BLEU-2 </th><th> BLEU-3 </th><th> Adv-Acc </th>